yugabyte/yugabyte-db/docs/content/latest/api/ycql/batch.md

 When executing a batch in YCQL, the protocol allows returning only one error or return status.

-So, if one statement fails with an error or, for conditional DMLs, some are not applied because of failing the IF condition, the driver/application cannot accurately identify the relevant statement(s), it will just receive one general error/return-status for the whole batch.
+If one statement fails with an error or for conditional DMLs, some are not applied because of failing the IF condition, the driver or application cannot accurately identify the relevant statements, it will just receive one general error or return-status for the batch.

 Therefore, it is not trivial/possible for an application to react to such failures appropriately (e.g. retry, abort, change some parameters, for either entire batch or just the relevant statements etc).